wasp-ed/moduler/modul4.en.md

 - Are challenges identified in the discussion, and if so, which ones?
 - What particularly interesting posts are noted?

 **4\.
-Summarize the discussion in group (6 x 3 minutes)**
+Summarize the discussion in group (5 x 2 minutes + 3 minutes)**

-The Chairperson allows each participant to reproduce their summary for one minute each and finally gives the observer the last 3 minutes to reproduce their summary.
+The Chairperson allows each participant to reproduce their summary for two minutes each and finally gives the observer the last 3 minutes to reproduce their summary.

 The aim of the summary work is to collaboratively identify valuable lessons and key insights that can be leveraged to strengthen and enhance future efforts.

-## Practical exercise film 2
+## Practical exercise film 2 (2:45 h)

 **(Estimated time required: individual preparatory work approx. 1.5 h plus implementation, group discussion approx. 1 h and 15 min)**